hiveot/hub.capnp/pkg/resolver/README.md

 * In Indirect mode the client requests the capability from the resolver, which forwards the request to the service that supports it.
 When a request for a method that doesn't exist comes in, the resolver determines the service that does have the method and forwards the request.
 The result is passed back to the caller.

-Note that getting a capability through the resolver adds approx 40% to the duration of calls of that capability, as traffic flows through the resolver to the service.
+Note that getting a capability through the resolver adds approx 40% to the call overhead of that capability, as traffic flows through the resolver to the service.
 This can be avoided using the connection information from ListCapabilities a direct connection to the service can be made that does not suffer this overhead.

+The resolver service does not perform authentication.

 The resolver service itself is not remotely reachable.
 Remote clients connect to a gateway service that handles authentication and authorization of the capabilities.
 The gateway uses the resolver to get the list of capabilities and connects directly to the services.